 Some life circumstances may be considered a "qualifying life event," which may trigger a Special Open Enrollment opportunity allowing you to make insurance plan changes outside of the fall open enrollment.

 If you are satisfied with your current health plan and it will be offered next year, you do not need to do anything and your plan elections will remain the same.
 However, you must change your plan enrollment if any of the following circumstances apply to you:

 Note: Per WAC 182-12-262, you are required to notify the UW of changes in dependent eligibility within 60 days of the date in which your dependent is no longer eligible.

-At their July 25 meeting, the state's Public Employees Benefits Board (PEBB) voted to approve changes to state employees' monthly premiums and cost-sharing in 2013.
-Cost-sharing refers to the member's annual deductible, annual out-of-pocket limit, coinsurance, or copay.
-All changes take effect January 1, 2013.
+At its July 2013 meeting, the PEBB approved the following changes to state employees' medical plan monthly premiums and cost-sharing in 2014.
+All changes take effect January 1, 2014.*

 Review your current enrollment in one of two ways: